joedski/musings/Typescript/Journal 2019-03-04 - Unit Testing Typescript Types.md

 There are two types of assignability we'll be dealing with:

 - Is T assignable to U?
+    - This case is used when you want to ensure some value or result you're dealing with conforms to some broader interface or type.
+    - This is most frequently caught by build errors, but it can be nice to have it explicitly encoded into your tests, too.
 - Are T and U mutually assignable to each other?

-The latter case is basically asking "Are T and U the same type".
+    - This case is used when you want to ensure some value or result you're dealing with is exactly some type.
+It's basically asking "Are T and U the same type".
 Basically.

 ### Testing Various Things